Olivier-Boudeville/Ceylan-Heavy/src/code/scripts/erlang/wooper/doc/wooper.rst

 Should be mainly a BFO (*Bug Fixes Only*, if bugs were to be found) version, as functional coverage is pretty complete already.

+Main changes are:

+ - debug mode enhanced a lot: many checkings are made at all fronteers between WOOPER and either the user code (messages) or the class code (constructor, methods, destructor, execute requests); user-friendly explicit error messages are displayed instead of raw errors in most cases; ``wooper_result`` not appended any more to method returns in debug mode

+ - release mode tested and fixed

+ - ``exit`` replaced by ``throw``, use of newer and better ``try/catch`` instead of mere ``catch``

+ - destructor chained calls properly fixed this time

 Version 0.3 [current stable]
 ----------------------------